 The law against sorcery is a universal commandment that it is not forbidden in the Ten Commandments, but is repeated in the New Testament (see Galatians 5:20).

 Verdict: This is sufficient evidence to establish the fact that the Ten Commandments are not a complete system of moral law, and were not intended to be.
 Therefore, the assumption that the Ten Commandments are superior to all other laws is proven false.
-The prohibitions listed above are universal moral laws, and have not passed away simply because they were written on parchment and not on stone.
+The prohibitions listed above would generally be considered universal moral laws, and have not passed away simply because they were written on parchment and not on stone.
 The distinction of “moral laws” as those written by God’s finger on tablets of stone and placed inside the ark, and “ceremonial laws” as written with ink on parchment by Moses and stored outside the Ark, does not work.
 It’s not a biblical or rational classification.

 Nature of the Sabbath Law